 Trendsetter Interview

 Green Gaming News interviewed Anjul Patney, Senior Research Scientist at NVIDIA.
 We talked with Anjul about the exciting emergence of techniques that improve user experience of virtual reality and save energy by focusing rendering resources primarily on pixels near the center of the gamer’s gaze.
-GGN: Give us a birds-eye view of how foveated reconstruction works and what the state of the art is in terms of the R&D process.

 AP: From a thousand feet, foveated rendering is a technique that improves image quality and rendering performance by spending more time drawing pixels which you are looking at, and less on pixels which you aren't.
 Foveated rendering algorithms use eye-tracking to identify gaze location, and adapt to produce peripheral pixels in an efficient and fast manner.
 Due to the inherently lower acuity of human peripheral vision, the effect is hard to perceive, and due to the large fraction of pixels in the periphery, the performance benefit is significant.
 Foveated rendering is a key technique that can enable highly efficient rendering for high-field-of-view applications like virtual and augmented reality.